Medical Records

 Boston, MA 02215

-We reserve the right to charge a reasonable cost-based fee for producing and mailing the copies, pursuant to HIPAA 45 CFR,164.524.
-This rate depends on the size and delivery method of the records being requested.
-At no time will the cost-based fee exceed Massachusetts law (MGL Chapter 111; Section 70).
+The exact fee depends on the volume of records and the delivery method requested.
+At no time will the fee exceed the limits set by Massachusetts law (MGL Chapter 111; Section 70).

 The fee structure follows Massachusetts law (MGL Chapter 111; Section 70).

-Medical Imaging Requests
+Special Medical Record Requests

 To request copies of X-ray, MRI, nuclear medicine or other imaging, please follow the Department of Radiology instructions under the "Obtaining Copies of Your Images" section.